Macrotermes michaelseni: Distribution and habitat

-M. michaelseni is one of a number of Macrotermes species occurring in savannahs in sub-Saharan Africa.
-These species vary in their different soil preferences, some preferring moist habitats, with M. michaelseni being tolerant of drier habitats than the others.
-It is common in the Okavango Delta in northern Botswana, an area that sees periodic flooding from summer rains in the catchment area; clay soils and high groundwater levels are favourable to it, and there are up to six mounds per hectare in the delta area.
+Macrotermes michaelseni is one of several different species of the genus Macrotermes which occur in savannahs in sub-Saharan Africa.
+These species vary in their soil preferences, some favoring moister habitats, but M. michaelseni can be more tolerant of drier habitats.
+The species is common in the Okavango Delta in northern Botswana, especially in catchment areas that sees periodic flooding from summer rains.
+Areas with clay soils and high groundwater levels are favourable to it, and there are up to six mounds per hectare in the delta area.

 Colony structure

-A M. michaelseni nest initially consists of a number of chambers and tunnels completely underground.
-A mound is built above the ground only in a mature colony, and in time becomes an enormous structure, with ridges, pinnacles and chimneys, up to 4 m tall covering an area of up to 50 m2.
+Nests of Macrotermes michaelseni initially consists of a number of chambers and tunnels completely underground.
+A mound is built above the ground only in a mature colony, which in time can become an enormous structure, with ridges, pinnacles and chimneys, up to 4 m tall covering an area of up to 50 m2.
 Below the surface of the ground is an extensive network of chambers and foraging passageways.
 Apart from the sealed mound, with its air passages, the colony lives largely underground, the workers using the foraging tunnels to access feeding areas and carry the food they collect back to the nest.